-Oh To Be Young!
-For 23 – 30 year olds, the opportunity to achieve financial nirvana is at hand!
-The great wealth transfer from Baby Boomers to the next generations has begun, with an estimated $41 trillion to change hands.
+Oh, to be young!
+For many millennials, the opportunity to achieve financial nirvana is at hand.
+The Great Wealth Transfer from Baby Boomers to the next generations has begun, with an estimated $41 trillion or more to change hands.

 If you are one of the fortunate ones to be on the receiving end of the largess, hooray!
 But, if you’re like most Americans, you’ll be working hard for your money.
-Access to investment information and financial advisors is really unprecedented so getting in the game has never been easier.
+Let’s explore how you can make the most of your money and enjoy the fruits of your labor in the long run.

-- If you have money saved, and you are participating in your employer’s plan, then open a Roth IRA and start to put a monthly amount in.
+If you have money saved, and you are participating in your employer’s plan, then open a Roth IRA and start to put a monthly amount in.
 Start with what you can and increase it as you go.
 Open a Roth IRA and just start saving.
-If you are under 50 years old you can put up to $5500 in a year.

 5. Use credit cards wisely – and pay your balance off monthly.

 Build a solid credit history worth bragging about.
 Sure, carry a major credit card, but avoid individual store or merchant cards that tend to impose very high interest rates.
 They can be tempting particularly when paired with an incentive such as immediate discount on purchases.
 Plus, you don’t want to get credit-happy and end up in massive debt.